pbaker4/Stats_Project/README.md

 | 2 | 362 | 34 | 81901 |
 | 3 | 352 | - | - |
 | 4 | - | - | - |

+Another data set will be added for the final report.
+Due to the nature of the experiments, only three trials could be obtained up til this point.
+The following calculations will then be updated as well to reflect another set of data.

 To test the hypothesis I need to acquire from this the predicted distance travelled and the distance travelled according to the odometer